jpfulton/blog/content/blog/2023-07-20-azure-personal-network-vm-smbd/index.md

 }
 ```

+Check the status of the registration using the following command.
-Wait a few minutes or more until the output shows `Registered`.
+Wait a few minutes until the output shows `Registered`.

 ```bash {outputLines: 2-9}
 az feature show --name EncryptionAtHost --namespace Microsoft.Compute